Updated on by Hayley Brown

 As well as that, creating a knowledge base can serve a similar purpose.
 It is an online centralised storage space with information and data about a SaaS product.
 Again the knowledge base acts as an additional customer service.
 Providing customers with answers to their questions without having to contact customer support.
-Instead they can search their problem and learn from informative articles or tutorials, without waiting for delayed replies.
+Instead, they can search for their problem and learn from informative articles or tutorials, without waiting for delayed replies.

 Ultimately providing resources, such as online communities and knowledge bases, directly to the hands of your customer.
-Reducing reliance on a helpdesk, improving customer experience, and saving the organisation time with a customer focused strategy.
+Reducing reliance on a helpdesk, improving customer experience, and saving the organisation time with a customer-focused strategy.
 Therefore becoming more efficient.

 Automate procedures for organisational consistency and efficiency